devopsengineerDan/Daniel_project/README.md

 With your environment activated, your command prompt prefix will change:

-Within the environment, you can verify that you’re using the version of Python that you had intended to use:
+Within the environment, you can verify that youâre using the version of Python that you had intended to use:

  python --version
 Output
 Python 3.7.3
-When you’re ready to deactivate your Anaconda environment, you can do so by typing:
+When youâre ready to deactivate your Anaconda environment, you can do so by typing:

 conda deactivate
 To target a more specific version of Python, you can pass a specific version to the python argument, like 3.5, for example: